QZKasoma-Luo/Change-Over-Time-Web-Page/README.md

 ## License

-This software is licensed under the MIT License, allowing anyone to use it.
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software under the terms of the license.

 ## Contact